guillermooo/sublime-undocs/source/extensibility/plugins.rst

 Where to Store Plugins
 **********************

-Sublime Text will look for plugins directly in these places:
+Sublime Text will look for plugins only in these places:

 * ``Installed Packages`` (only *.sublime-package* files)
 * ``Packages``
 * ``Packages/<pkg_name>/``

-Therefore, any plugin nested deeper in ``Packages`` won't be loaded.
+As a consequence, any plugin nested deeper in ``Packages`` won't be loaded.

-Keeping plugins just under ``Packages`` is discouraged.
-Sublime Text sorts packages in a predefined way before loading them, so if you save plugins directly under ``Packages``, you might get confusing results if your plugins live outside a package.
+Keeping plugins directly under ``Packages`` is discouraged.
+Sublime Text sorts packages in a predefined way before loading them, so if you save plugin files directly under ``Packages`` you might get confusing results.

 Your First Plugin